 - has difficulty walking or needs extra care – more than a child of the same age who does not have a disability.

-DLA for children is a tax-free benefit made up of two components (parts) to DLA for children.
-Your child may qualify for one or both components:
+DLA for children is a tax-free benefit made up of two components (parts).
+A child may qualify for one or both components:

 - The care component – to help with the cost of extra care.